blytkerchan/blytkerchan.github.io/_posts/2010-10-17-cpp4theselftaught-refactoring-exceptions.markdown

 comments: true
 date: 2010-10-17 00:31:06+00:00
 layout: post
-permalink: /blog/2010/10/cpp4theselftaught-refactoring-exceptions/
-slug: cpp4theselftaught-refactoring-exceptions
 title: Refactoring Exceptions
 wordpress_id: 982
 categories:
   - C++ for the self-taught
 tags:
   - Posts that need to be re-tagged (WIP)
   - refactoring
 ---

 As I mentioned in the [previous installment](/blog/2010/10/negotiation-first-steps), our current way of handling exceptions leaves a few things to be desired.
 In this installment, we will fix that problem.

 <!--more-->

 Always, one of the most effective ways of going about refactoring (which is what we are doing now) is to make cleanly breaking changes.
 Let's take a look at this change, for example:

     @@ -10,10 +10,29 @@
      namespace Vlinder { namespace Chausette { namespace SSPI {
      	class VLINDER_CHAUSETTE_SSPI_API Mechanism